Seahawks injury report: Duane Brown leaves loss vs. Saints with arm injury; Ziggy Ansah ‘feels good’

 He said afterward he did not know the severity of the injury.

 “I think it’s all right.
-Gotta look at it and see,” he said, adding: “I can’t tell you exactly (what happened), but hopefully it’s nothing too serious.”
+Gotta look at it and see,” he said, adding, “I can’t tell you exactly (what happened), but hopefully it’s nothing too serious.”

 Brown was replaced by George Fant.

-Coach Pete Carroll said he thought Brown “could have gone back in,” but also didn’t know any specific details about the injury.
+Seahawks coach Pete Carroll said he thought Brown “could have gone back in,” but also didn’t know any specific details about the injury.

 “We have to figure out what it is,” Carroll said.
 “That’s as far as we know right now.
 It’s very early.”